Model: Go City

 For a bike with the power and battery that will cycle you at least 1000 charges as opposed to a lead acid folding electric bike that would cost the same if not even more money, the Go-Power Go City is an amazing option for a rider looking for an entry level bike with all the features of a more expensive and efficient one.

 The adjustable handle height and the many other options make this a suitable bike for children and adults that want to feel the thrill of an electric bike and can put it away in a small package.
-For camping, road trips, traveling and every day commuting, I highly recommend a new rider or even an experienced one looking for the next affordable and efficient option the Go-City.
+For camping, road trips, traveling and every day commuting, I highly recommend a new rider or even an experienced one looking for their next affordable and efficient option be the Go-City.